-There are several new architectural components in VM Management that function with the Orchestrator Server and Orchestrator Console.
+There are several new architectural components in VM Management that function with the ZENworks Orchestrator Server and the ZENworks Orchestrator Console.
 These elements give you additional functionality, including ZENworks Orchestrator Monitoring designed to function with the overall monitoring capabilities of the Orchestrator Server.

 The list of architectural components includes the following:

-The following are the additional and other components involved in making sure the managed VMs are able to function with the Orchestrator Server and help you in running your data center.
+The following are the additional components involved in making sure the managed VMs are able to function with the Orchestrator Server and help you in running your data center.

-The SUSE Linux Enterprise Server (SLES) Xen Server is a robust, production-proven virtualization layer run on physical servers that abstracts processor, memory, storage, and networking resources into multiple VMs.
-The following is an excerpt from the SUSE Virtualization Basics section.
+The SUSE® Linux Enterprise Server (SLES) Xen Server is a robust, production-proven virtualization layer run on physical servers, It abstracts processor, memory, storage, and networking resources into multiple VMs.

-The Xen hypervisor, sometimes referred to generically as the hypervisor or VM monitor (VMM), is an open source software program that coordinates the low-level interaction between VMs and physical hardware.
+The Xen hypervisor, sometimes referred to generically as the hypervisor or VM monitor, is an open source software program that coordinates the low-level interaction between VMs and physical hardware.

 The management VM has the Xen hypervisor directly installed on the hardware and serves as the hardware abstraction layer.
 The host operating system runs in the Host Xen domain in the first layer of the hypervisor.
 VMs can only be installed and run in the Host.
 The host machine is comprised of several components, such as: